Are you looking to own your commercial property?

 For many small business owners, the words “real estate” can elicit everything from anxiety to utter dread.
-Like a bitter pill, some entrepreneurs tend to squirm at the thought of owning the plot of land on which their business resides, assuming the worst about costs and the headaches that come with upkeep.
+Some entrepreneurs tend to squirm at the thought of owning the plot of land on which their business resides.
+They assume the worst about costs and the headaches that come with upkeep.
 Sure, who would NOT like to own their office or business space?
-But that’s a conversation for another day – putting the topic off like those pesky taxes or the diet you promised to commit to in the new year.
+But that’s a conversation for another day.
 The good news is: there is an answer for small business owners that are uneasy with the concept of first-time commercial building ownership.

-If you are a small business owner, you may be quite familiar with the Small Business Administration (SBA), the group created with the passing of the Small Business Act of 1953 to be the primary cheerleader for small businesses in the Federal government.
-Since it began those many years ago, SBA has worked to protect and encourage America’s small businesses, making good on that promise through multiple loan and assistance programs.
-Unfortunately, first-time commercial real estate buyers often know little to nothing of these resources that could be make or break for small businesses across the country.
+If you’re a small business owner, you may be quite familiar with the Small Business Administration (SBA).
+They’re the group created to be the primary cheerleader for small businesses.
+Since it began, SBA has worked to protect and encourage America’s small businesses.
+They’ve made good on that promise through multiple loan and assistance programs.
+Unfortunately, first-time commercial real estate buyers often know little to nothing of these resources.

-One such opportunity, and one that I find is both woefully undersold and incredibly beneficial, is the SBA 504 loan.
+One such opportunity that I find incredibly beneficial is the SBA 504 loan.
 For complete disclosure, this is the loan program that my firm, Fountainhead Commercial Capital, specializes in – our bread and butter.
-But that should only further act as proof of the dependability of this loan.
 It is truly something my associates and I are confident hanging our hats on.

-How can the SBA 504 loan benefit your small business?
+How the SBA 504 loan benefits your small business.

-The real and immediate benefits of utilizing the SBA 504 loan are varied and impactful.
-Before brushing off the notion of owning your business, truly owning it down to its literal foundation below and roof above, consider the following ways that this loan can make the leap a manageable one for many:
+The real and immediate benefits of utilizing the SBA 504 loan are varied, but impactful.
+Before brushing off the notion of owning your business, consider the following ways that this loan can make the leap a manageable one for many:

 - Down payments as little as 10% of the total project amount